solenee/ProjetDLP_maui/README.md

   * Keyphrases extraction for a test set of documents (.txt files) using the extraction model trained during the first step

-Each step has been adapt into a UIMA pipeline (see [MauiPipelines](https://github.com/solenee/ProjetDLP_maui/blob/v00/mauilibrary/src/main/java/fr/unantes/uima/mauilibrary/pipeline/MauiPipelines.java) class) with chosen Maui configuration parameters (see [MauiFilterV0](https://github.com/solenee/ProjetDLP_maui/blob/v00/mauilibrary/src/main/java/fr/unantes/uima/mauilibrary/refactoring/MauiFilterV0.java) class).
+Each step has been adapted into a UIMA pipeline (see [MauiPipelines](https://github.com/solenee/ProjetDLP_maui/blob/v00/mauilibrary/src/main/java/fr/unantes/uima/mauilibrary/pipeline/MauiPipelines.java) class) with chosen Maui configuration parameters (see [MauiFilterV0](https://github.com/solenee/ProjetDLP_maui/blob/v00/mauilibrary/src/main/java/fr/unantes/uima/mauilibrary/refactoring/MauiFilterV0.java) class).

 Note that the use of a thesaurus (controlled vocabulary) is not yet supported.